pv264/Interview/k8/set1.md

 > **Senior Signal:** A strong candidate will clearly emphasize the difference in Kubernetes' reaction: Readiness failures mean "stop sending traffic," while Liveness failures mean "restart the container."
 To show advanced knowledge, mention the **`startupProbe`**.
 If you have a legacy application that takes several minutes to start, relying solely on a liveness probe might cause an endless crash-loop because it kills the container before it finishes booting.
 A `startupProbe` disables the liveness/readiness checks until the app successfully starts for the first time!

-## 2. What happens when you execute `kubectl apply -f deployment.yaml`?

-**Answer:**
-When you run `kubectl apply -f deployment.yaml`, it triggers a highly coordinated workflow across the Kubernetes control plane and worker nodes to move your application from a declaration to a running state.

-Here is exactly what happens step-by-step:

-### 1. Client-Side & Authentication (The Request)
-* The `kubectl` CLI reads your local YAML manifest, validates it against client-side schemas, and sends it as an **HTTPS request** to the Kubernetes API Server.
-* The API Server authenticates your identity (via tokens or certificates) and checks authorization rules using **RBAC (Role-Based Access Control)** to ensure you have permission to deploy.
-* **Admission Controllers** then intercept the request to validate or mutate it (e.g., injecting sidecars or enforcing policy checks) if needed.
-* Once fully accepted, the desired state of the deployment is securely written to **ETCD**.

-### 2. Control Plane Orchestration (The Reconcile Loop)
-* **Deployment Controller:** Detects the new Deployment object in ETCD and automatically creates a corresponding **ReplicaSet**.
-* **ReplicaSet Controller:** Compares the desired number of replicas defined in your YAML against the current cluster state.
-Realizing pods are missing, it creates the required **Pod objects** in the API Server.
-* **Scheduler:** Watches for newly created pods that don't have a node assigned to them.
-It evaluates all available worker nodes based on resources, taints, tolerations, and scheduling rules, selecting the most appropriate node for each Pod.

-### 3. Node-Level Execution (The Realization)
-* **Kubelet:** The Kubelet agent running on the selected worker node notices the pod assignment.
-It instructs the local **container runtime** (like `containerd` or `CRI-O`) to pull the container image from the registry (such as **Amazon ECR**) if it isn't already cached locally.
-* **Container Lifecycle:** The runtime starts the containers.
-Once the Pods pass their health checks, the Kubelet reports their updated status back to the API Server, which updates ETCD.

-### 4. Networking & Updates
-* **Kube-Proxy:** Runs on every node and watches for changes to Services and Endpoints.
-It updates its routing rules (like iptables or IPVS) to ensure that cluster traffic is properly routed to the new Pods.
-* **Rolling Updates:** If this action was an update to an existing deployment rather than a fresh install, Kubernetes handles the transition via a **rolling update**—gradually bringing up new Pods and ensuring they are healthy before terminating the old ones to avoid downtime.

----

-### Summary of Responsibilities
-* **`kubectl`:** Parses the manifest and initiates the API call.
-* **API Server & ETCD:** Gatekeep the request and log the system's ground truth.
-* **Controllers & Scheduler:** Determine *what* needs to be created and *where* it should live.
-* **Kubelet & Runtime:** Physically fetch the images and spin up the containers.
-* **Kube-Proxy:** Plumbs the network paths to expose the workloads.

-> **Senior Signal:** Walking through the lifecycle of a `kubectl` command from the client API request down to the node runtime shows a comprehensive understanding of the Kubernetes architecture.
-Highlighting the separation between the **Scheduler** (which only chooses the node) and the **Kubelet** (which actually runs the runtime commands) is a key differentiator that separates senior engineers from those who treat Kubernetes like a black box.

 ## 4 .What happens when a container image isn't available in ECR, and how do you troubleshoot it?

 **Answer:**